What is a dental crown?

 A dental crown is a type of prosthesis made to measure that completely covers the damaged natural tooth, with the aim of restoring function and aesthetics.
 Dental crowns are made of metal, ceramics or porcelain fused on metal.
 The procedure is performed under local anaesthesia.

 Why is a dental crown placed?

 A dental crown can be used with several objectives:

-- Fill a space due to missing teeth in an area
+- Fill a space due to missing teeth;

-A dental crown is indicated in cases such as: large cavities where little of the natural tooth has been left behind, teeth worn down by bruxism, a chipped or broken tooth, deformed teeth that do not match the rest or stained or discoloured teeth.
+A dental crown is indicated in cases such as: large cavities where little of the natural tooth has been left behind, teeth worn down by bruxism, a chipped or broken tooth, misaligned teeth that don't match the rest, or stained or discoloured teeth.